8 Liverpool heroes that left Anfield for nothing: Origi, Gerrard, Fowler…

 Gerrard left Anfield for LA Galaxy in 2014 with more iconic moments to his name than most clubs around the world can boast between them.

 Liverpool signed Hyppia from Willem II in 1999.
-The centre-back left for Bayer Leverkusen a decade later, beloved by the fans for mastering the art of sticking his head in where it hurts.
+The centre-back left for Bayer Leverkusen for nothing a decade later, beloved by the fans for mastering the art of sticking his head in where it hurts.

 He made 464 appearances and formed an exceptional partnership with Jamie Carragher, winning a Champions League and the FA Cup in the process.